Housing

 Tasked with developing a plan to address this crisis, the Bentonville Affordable Housing Workgroup— comprising the official and unofficial membership of City staff, City Council members, local developers, City Planning commissioners, social service providers, philanthropy, and Bentonville residents—set an aggressive timeline for completion, due to the urgency of the need.

-Excellerate President/CEO, Jeff Webster, chaired this Workgroup.
+Excellerate Foundation President/CEO, Jeff Webster, chaired this Workgroup.

 DRIVE